mutantmonkey/geschenkerbauer/README.md

 # geschenkerbauer

-A Dockerfile and build scripts to build directories containing Arch packages.
+A tool to build Arch packages using Docker.

 ## Usage
 Just run `build_pkgtree.py` in the same directory as the Arch package you'd